hero-header

 Learn more about the expulsion order: Expulsion Order

-Financial guarantee to avoid detention
+Financial guarantee to avoid detention in a fast-track procedure at the border

 The Decree-Law 20/2023 (Cutro decree) introduced the possibility of issuing detention orders to asylum seekers who have been stopped for evading or attempting to evade border controls or who are from countries of origin that Italy deems safe, if they do not have a passport or do not present a financial guarantee.
 A judge must confirm the detention order, and the detention cannot last more than 4 weeks.